 In fact, PNG assures much better compression quality compared to GIF.

-To start with, PNG algorithm reduces the data amount it would require to store using the known pixels to predict those it doesn’t know about.
+To start with, the PNG algorithm reduces the data amount it would require to store using the known pixels to predict those it doesn’t know about.
 The format comes with 5 various prediction strategies yet PNG feels that pixels adjacent to one another would be similar.
-In case, this assumption rings true, PNG will save the data by just storing differences in between the prediction & actual value- it’s to stress here small numbers tend to take up lesser space compared to big ones.
+In case, this assumption rings true, PNG will save the data by just storing differences between the prediction & actual value- it’s to stress here small numbers tend to take up lesser space compared to big ones.

-Next, PNG successfully cuts off repetition by enabling the picture to easily refer to identical previous pixel sequences, using LZ77 algorithm.
+Next, PNG successfully cuts off repetition by enabling the picture to easily refer to identical previous pixel sequences, using the LZ77 algorithm.

-Finally, after all these, PNG counts on the Huffman Coding process that boils down the remaining values further by creating smallest-possible codes meant for common-most values.
-Interestingly, JPEG also takes to this method in last step.
+Finally, after all these, PNG counts on the Huffman Coding process that boils down the remaining values further by creating the smallest-possible codes meant for common-most values.
+Interestingly, JPEG also takes to this method in the last step.

 Now, let’s have a look at some next-gen image formats that are spectacular in their own means-

 Derived from Google’s WebM format, WebP comes with a predictive compression strategy.
 In simple words, it just takes PNG’s strategy to another level.
-It takes 1 of 16 prediction strategies in case of every image block & can optionally lossily or losslessly compress residual difference in between the actual and predicted values.
+It takes 1 of 16 prediction strategies in the case of every image block & can optionally lossily or losslessly compress residual difference between the actual and predicted values.
 The relative complexity of the format assures good flexibility which makes it a cool choice for various imagery options.

 • More effective lossy compression

 • Alpha-channel semi-transparency